libxml-raku/LibXML-raku/docs/Namespace.md

 Namespace nodes are returned by both $element.findnodes('namespace::foo') or by $node.getNamespaces().

 The namespace node API is not part of any current DOM API, and so it is quite minimal.
-It should be noted that namespace nodes are *not* a sub class of [LibXML::Node](https://libxml-raku.github.io/LibXML-raku/Node), however Namespace nodes act a lot like attribute nodes (both perform the [LibXML::Item](https://libxml-raku.github.io/LibXML-raku/Item) role).
+It should be noted that namespace nodes are *not* a sub class of [LibXML::Node](https://libxml-raku.github.io/LibXML-raku/Node), however Namespace nodes act a lot like attribute nodes (both are based on [LibXML::Item](https://libxml-raku.github.io/LibXML-raku/Item)).
 Similarly named methods return what you would expect if you treated the namespace node as an attribute.

 Methods
 -------